 "The fire part I can see for myself."
-She nodded at Sarah's burns.
+She nodded at their soot-covered clothes and the damage to Sarah's skin.
 "Well, come in.
 My name is Ellamora.
 I can make you a poultice to take the pain outta those burns.
 It'll help 'em heal, but I'm not the one you need to see if you want the scars removed.
 Only His Highness can do that."

 He took a break from business to lean back in his chair and sip the cognac that had been on his desk since dinner, an hour earlier.
 In a moment of weakness he conjured his favorite crystal again.
 It was the one he'd offered Sarah Williams six years ago.
 It contained her dreams, usually not the ones that filled her sleeping hours, as it had in the early morning when he'd looked last, but the ones that filled her heart.
 As he breathed deeply of the heady fragrance of the amber liquid in the snifter in one hand, he looked with heavy-lidded eyes into the crystal in his other hand.

 Jareth smiled at what he saw.
 The two people deep in the interior of the sparkling sphere were always the same, but over the years the dream had changed.
 In the beginning it had been Sarah dancing with him as they had in his ballroom when she was fifteen.
 As she had matured, in real life, so had the woman in the dream, until she was now a lovely adult.
 The scene that met his eyes tonight was of Sarah held in his arms.
 One of his ungloved hands held her shoulder as she kissed her way up his neck.

 "Your Majesty?"
 A tall slim sandy-haired Fae stood in the doorway to his study.
 "I'm sorry to disturb you at this late hour."